archana-rg/books-analysis/README.md

 1. Use ensemble techniques
 2. Use deep learning techniques
 3. Explore other metrics like confusion matrix along with above techniques.
+4. Use lemmatization and stemming techniques to see if there is any benefit.